Dietary-Induced obese (DIO) mice and rats

 Twice-weekly administration of semaglutide improves the plasma cholesterol profile in the dietary-induced obese (DIO) mouse

-Studies in dietary-induced obese rats and mice are customised for each client and can include measurements of a range of different parameters.
+Studies in dietary-induced obese rats and mice are customised for each client and can include measurements of various parameters.

 Get in touch for more information or browse our models of metabolic disorders.